s1q1ch4n/learn-rust/README.md

 * It has no size restrictions.
 * It's accessible by any function, anywhere in the program.
 * Heap allocations are expensive, and we should avoid them when possible.
+## Basic Data Types
+* Booleans (1 byte)
+* Characters (4 byte)
+* Integers
+* Floats
+### Ownership
+* Each value in Rust is owned by a variable.
+* When the owner goes out of scope, the value will be deallocated.
+* There can only be ONE owner at a time.
+### Reference
+Reference allows us to refer to a value without taking ownership of it.